Kalifa Cissé: Bristol City

 In July 2010, Cissé joined Bristol City on a two-year deal for an undisclosed fee.
 The move brought him into contact once again with City manager Steve Coppell, who signed Cissé for Reading.

 New England Revolution

 Cissé signed with the New England Revolution of Major League Soccer in the United States ahead of the 2013 MLS season.
+Revolution General Manager Mike Burns praised Cissé's arrival, stating "We believe he has the ability to make a significant impact on our club, both on and off the field, in 2013."
+He made his Revolution debut in the 2013 season-opener on 9 March 2013, playing the full match in the Revolution's 1-0 win over Chicago Fire FC.
+He made his final Revolution appearance on 11 May, playing a total of 456 for the club.
 On 6 August 2013, wanting to return to England, Cissé mutually terminated his contract with New England Revolution.

 Derby County

 Cissé went on trial with Birmingham City in August 2013.
 After refusing a contract from the club, he went on trial at Championship side Derby County in October 2013.
 He played the full 90 minutes of a 2–1 under-21s match defeat against Huddersfield Town on 4 November and 5 days later, he signed for the club on a non-contract basis.
 The same day, he made his league debut for the club against Sheffield Wednesday.
 He played instead of the suspended John Eustace, having received international clearance the previous evening.
 The Rams ran out 3–0 winners and head coach Steve McClaren praised his performance.
 On 18 November, he signed a two-month contract as a reward for his performance.
 First-team coach Paul Simpson said that the short-term contract was an incentive for Cissé to impress Derby or any other club who might be interested, should his deal not be extended.
 He missed the club's next match against AFC Bournemouth on 23 November after collapsing shortly after the match against Sheffield Wednesday.
 He was rushed to hospital and treated for an infected toe.